Olesia32/pharo-spec-components/Documentation.md

 #### API

-- `items:` — set the full dataset
+* `items:` — set the full dataset (each row should be a dictionary)
+* `columns:` — define table columns as key → label pairs
+* `displayUsing:` — set a custom formatting block for how cell values are rendered
-- `selectedItem` — get currently selected item from the table
+* `selectedItem` — get the currently selected row from the table
+* `filteredItems` — return the list of rows that match the current filter criteria
-- `whenSelectedItemChangedDo:` — listen for selection changes
+* `whenSelectedItemChangedDo:` — register a callback triggered when the selected item changes
+* `showSearchContainer` / `hideSearchContainer` — show or hide the filtering UI (search field and column selector)
-- `filterField` — access the search input field
+* `filterField` — access the text input presenter used for search
-- `displayUsing:` — set a custom display block
-- `hideSearchContainer` / `showSearchContainer` — toggle search UI visibility
-- `table` — access the internal `SpTablePresenter`
+* `table` — access the internal `SpTablePresenter` for advanced configuration

 > Column configuration is done by passing a dictionary of column name → accessor key.